getlago/lago-java-client/docs/WalletsApi.md

     bearerAuth.setBearerToken("BEARER TOKEN");

     WalletsApi apiInstance = new WalletsApi(defaultClient);
-    UUID id = UUID.fromString("1a901a90-1a90-1a90-1a90-1a901a901a90"); // UUID | Lago ID of the existing wallet
+    UUID lagoId = UUID.fromString("1a901a90-1a90-1a90-1a90-1a901a901a90"); // UUID | Unique identifier assigned to the wallet within the Lago application.
+This ID is exclusively created by Lago and serves as a unique identifier for the wallet’s record within the Lago system.
-    WalletUpdateInput walletUpdateInput = new WalletUpdateInput(); // WalletUpdateInput | Update an existing wallet try {
+    WalletUpdateInput walletUpdateInput = new WalletUpdateInput(); // WalletUpdateInput | Wallet update payload try {
-      Wallet result = apiInstance.updateWallet(id, walletUpdateInput);
+      Wallet result = apiInstance.updateWallet(lagoId, walletUpdateInput);
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling WalletsApi#updateWallet");